List of glues

-See adhesive for general discussion of glue.

-This is a list of various types of glue.
-Historically, the term "glue" only referred to protein colloids prepared from animal flesh.
+There are many adhesive substances that are considered or commonly referred to as glue.
+Historically, the term only referred to protein colloids prepared from animal flesh.
 The meaning has been extended to refer to any fluid adhesive.

-There are many adhesive substances that are considered or commonly referred to as "glue".

 Plant- and animal-based adhesives

 Solvent-type glues

 Solvent adhesives temporarily dissolve the substance they are gluing, and bond by solvent-welding material together with the re-solidified material.